-Twenty one new florida laws signed by Governor Rick Scott recently went into effect on October.
-These laws effect a variety of fields and industries.
+Twenty-one new Florida laws signed by Governor Rick Scott recently went into effect in October.
+These laws affect a variety of fields and industries.
 For example, first responders who suffer from PTSD now receive added benefits.
 Additionally, the government will implement harsher penalties against animal abusers.

 New Requirements for Gun Purchases

 A new Florida law regulates the sale of firearms.
 The new law adds additional payment options for importers, licensed firearm dealers, and manufacturers when paying for criminal history background checks.
 This new law permits electronic means to pay for these checks (such as credit cards or wire transfers) to the traditional methods in place (personal checks, money order, etc).

 This new law labeled “Ponce’s Law” takes its name after a beaten-to-death Labrador Retriever puppy.
 This bill specifically requires written procedures and policies when animal shelters take in animals that are lost and/or stray.
 Additionally, courts can now take away the rights and liberties of certain individuals from owning animals.

 Year-Round Day Light Savings

 Florida Legislature was the first state in the nation to pass a law that changed the need to have to move the clocks back in the fall and forward in the spring.
 The legislature aimed to have year-round daylight savings, which they named the “Sunshine Protection Act.”
 This bill has yet to take effect.
 It currently is waiting for a vote in Congress, so we may still be setting our clocks back this fall.